NKWBTB/PrefScore/human/realsumm/README.md

 4. Run ``ref_free_baselines.py`` to evaluate reference-free baselines.

 5. Run ``test_eval.py`` to compute the correlation between human evaluation scores and those from our model and baselines.
 Scores from our model are by default under `exp/result*/`.
-Scores from baselines are produced in Step 3, 4 above.
+Scores from baselines are produced in Step 3, 4 above (**predictions/metric_*.tsv**).